adamzr2000/blockchain-mec-federation/README.md

 ![Experimental Setup](images/experimental-setup.svg)

-- >= 2 VMs, each acting as a separate AD, containing [Docker](https://docs.docker.com/engine/install/ubuntu)
+- Two or more VMs, each acting as a separate AD, containing [Docker](https://docs.docker.com/engine/install/ubuntu)
-- All interconnected in bridge mode within [KVM](https://help.ubuntu.com/community/KVM/Networking)
+- All VMs are interconnected in bridge mode
 - All VMs have access to a blockchain node

 **Author:** Adam Zahir Rodriguez